laudv/veritas/README.md

 print(addtree[1])
 ```

-This has the exspected output:
+This has the expected output:

 ```
 AddTree with 2 trees and base_scores [0]